wangui-data/operational-performance-infrastructure-monitoring-analysis/README.md

 * Which asset models consume the most power?
 * How many total hardware assets are currently marked as 'Decommissioned' versus 'Online' in Dim_Asset?
 * Which specific server racks (Asset_ID) are pulling power that exceeds their rated Capacity_kW?
-* What is the total power consumed per asset compared to its total rated capacity (Capacity_kW)?
+* What is the total Power_Consumed_kWh broken down by Asset_Model?
+(Do newer models consume less power?)
 * Which Asset_Model runs at the highest average thermal reading (Thermal_Reading_C), and does it correlate with high CPU utilization?

 ---

 ### 3️⃣ Infrastructure Telemetry & Industry Analysis

-How are the business operations performing over time
+How are the business operations performing over time?

+* Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
 * Who are the top 10 clients (Client_ID) generating the most system alerts (System_Alerts) across all their operational assets?
-* Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
-* What is the maximum and minimum Thermal_Reading_C in the dataset?
+* What are the maximum and minimum Thermal_Reading_C in the dataset?
 Are there any impossible temperatures (e.g., below 0°C or above 100°C) that indicate broken sensors?
 * Which Industry accounts for the highest total power consumption (Power_Consumed_kWh)?
-* What is the total Power_Consumed_kWh broken down by Asset_Model?
-(Do newer models consume less power?)
-* What is the average CPU utilization (Avg_CPU_Utilization_Pct) per Contract_Tier?
 * What is the month-over-month trend for total power consumption across the entire data center?

 ---